nayfin/demo-co-old/README.md

 ![jake prismo 5](https://media.giphy.com/media/V2xbsCrxcLQSQ/giphy.gif)

 ### Notes:
-  - Update library's `README.md` file, this will be displayed in on it's npm page.
+  - Update your library's `README.md` file, this will be displayed in on it's npm page.
 It should help consuming users get started using your package.
+[Here's](https://medium.com/hackernoon/a-crash-course-on-writing-a-better-readme-d796d1f6b352) a good article on Medium to get you started
   - If your library consumes any packages (e.g. @angular/material, @angular/forms), be sure to add those packages to the `peerDependencies` in its `package.json` file.
-  -

 ## 6. Build Release Script
   You published the library, awesome!
 But running all those commands manually was kind of gross.

-  You can check out `release.sh` in the `scripts` folder.
-It's a good place to start, and it does the following:
+  Wouldn't it be great if we could run a script that would:
   - prompts user to input which package is being released
   - checks that we're on the master branch
   - prompts user to input version bump type (patch, minor, or major)